 Variations and Substitutions

 The great thing about bowls is that you can customize it to your liking.
-Here are some substitutions I like to make in the sweet potato buddha bowl:
+Here are some substitutions I like to make in the sweet potato quinoa bowl:

 - Grains: Instead of quinoa, use brown rice or farro.